Production Across Countries

 Availability of modern techniques and management

 Modern technology and managerial services are made available to the local companies.
-As a result the productivity of the local enterprises increases and resources are optimally utilized.
+As a result, the productivity of the local enterprises increases, and resources are optimally utilized.

-Disadvantage of Multinational Corporations
+The disadvantage of Multinational Corporations

-1. Harmful for host country
+1. Harmful for the host country

 The main objective of the MNCs is to earn maximum profit.
-They over exploit the natural resources of the host country.
+They overexploit the natural resources of the host country.

 2. Harmful for the local producers